On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

 Ref.~\cite{schuld2021effect} showed that the output of a general variational quantum circuit that encodes classical data via parameterized unitaries can be expressed as a Fourier series of the form

-The set of frequencies $\Omega$ is determined by the encoding strategy and the coefficients $c_\omega$ are determined by the corresponding VQC parameters.
-Here we show that the output of a QELM with scalar input can also be expressed as a Fourier series.\\
+The set of frequencies $\Omega$ is determined by the encoding strategy and the coefficients $c_\omega$ are determined by the corresponding {Variational Quantum Circuit (VQC)} parameters.
+Here we show that the prediction of a QELM can also be expressed as a Fourier series.

 Let us suppose that the accessible qubits are initialized in the state \\